 This module is required for the following steps.

-As a site administrator, navigate to Structure > Block layout.
+Navigate to Structure > Block layout.
 Disable the Tools block and move the Search block to the header.
 Save your changes with the Save blocks button at the bottom of the page.

 Go to Configuration > Development > Configuration Synchronization: